 - Personal protective measures: Simple things like wearing good quality sunglasses and full-length clothing (full pants and shirts with sleeves) can help reduce an individual’s exposure to solar radiation.
 To protect areas that aren’t generally covered by clothing, such as the face and hands, a high-quality sunscreen is a good idea.
 Keep in mind that UV protective glasses aren’t always tinted, so it should be possible to find some that are suitable for indoor use.

 - Engineering controls: There are simple measures that can be taken to protect occupants of buildings year-round.
-The simple addition of commercial grade window film will block up to 99% of UVA and UVB radiation from entering your building.
+The simple addition of commercial grade window film will block over 99% of UVA and UVB radiation from entering your building.
 In addition to a host of other benefits, including a significant reduction of utility costs, increased comfort, and higher productivity, high-quality solar control window film will keep the occupants of a building safe from the sun’s harmful rays, as well as protecting their eyes from glare.

 - Training: Informing workers about the importance of protecting themselves from UV radiation is a key step to workplace safety.
 Many people are unaware of how vulnerable they are while indoors, and understanding the risk is the first step to successful preventative measures.